Republicans prepare to move quickly on Supreme Court opening as Trump weighs top contenders

 Lagoa has a lower profile, but her stock has been rising rapidly.
 She has never had a private meeting with Trump, but one adviser who knows her predicted her personality would click well with the president’s because the jurist is “feisty and an engaging conversationalist.”

 Lagoa, 52, is an appeals court judge for the 11th Circuit who lives in Miami.
-The daughter of Cuban exiles, she would become the second Latina on the Supreme Court, and has the enthusiastic backing of a number of Trump allies in Florida.
+The daughter of Cuban exiles, she would become the second Latina on the Supreme Court and has the enthusiastic backing of a number of Trump’s allies in Florida.

-A number of Trump allies have argued that Lagoa’s biography would be compelling nationally and boost the president’s election chances in Florida, arguably the most critical battleground state for Trump and one in which high turnout among Cuban Americans is essential for any Republican victory.
+A number of Trump’s allies have argued Lagoa’s biography would be compelling nationally and boost the president’s election chances in Florida, arguably the most critical battleground state for Trump and one in which high turnout among Cuban Americans is essential for any Republican victory.

-Trump has been taken by her Ivy League credentials — she graduated from Columbia Law School — and believes that nominating a Latina could accrue to his political benefit, according to another person familiar with internal discussions.
+Trump has been taken by her Ivy League credentials — she graduated from Columbia Law School — and believes nominating a Latina could accrue to his political benefit, according to another person familiar with internal discussions.

-The president has been asking about Lagoa and whether there is anything negative in her background, after hearing a chorus of positive comments about her, according to one Trump adviser involved in those discussions.
+The president has been asking about Lagoa and whether there is anything negative in her background after hearing a chorus of positive comments about her, according to one Trump adviser involved in those discussions.

 White House aides have been calling people in Florida to try to learn more about Lagoa and her judicial philosophy.

-“Twenty four hours ago, Amy Coney Barrett was the favorite.
-I am not sure that’s true anymore,” said this adviser who, like some others interviewed, requested not to be named to speak candidly about sensitive discussions.
+“Twenty-four hours ago, Amy Coney Barrett was the favorite.
+I am not sure that’s true anymore,” said this adviser who, like others interviewed in this report, spoke on the condition of anonymity to talk candidly about sensitive discussions.

 A second Trump adviser said the president, Cipollone, Meadows and others are “trying to get up to speed on Lagoa very quickly because they like the idea of picking her.”
 This adviser added, “They know Amy.
 She’s been through the process before.
 She’s been fully vetted.
 They know who she is.”

-Trump is making his selection against a ferocious political backdrop.
-Voting has begun in some states, the first presidential debate is Sept.
-29, the coronavirus pandemic is raging coast to coast and has killed nearly 200,000 people in the United States, the economy is sputtering with tens of millions of Americans receiving unemployment benefits, and a reckoning on racial injustice continues to convulse cities and towns across the country.
+Trump is making his selection against a ferocious political backdrop: Voting has begun in some states; the first presidential debate is Sept.
+29; the coronavirus pandemic is raging coast to coast and has killed nearly 200,000 people in the United States; the economy is sputtering with tens of millions of Americans receiving unemployment benefits; and a reckoning on racial injustice continues to convulse cities and towns across the country.

 Into that maelstrom now begins a Supreme Court confirmation fight.
-Biden pleaded with Republican senators in an address Sunday to hold off on voting on Trump’s expected nominee until after the election.
+Biden pleaded with Republican senators in an address Sunday to hold off voting on Trump’s expected nominee until after the election.

 “We need to de-escalate, not escalate,” Biden said in remarks at the National Constitution Center in Philadelphia.
-“That’s why I appeal to those few Senate Republicans — the handful who really will decide what happens — please, follow your conscience.
-Don’t vote to confirm anyone nominated under the circumstances President Trump and Senator McConnell have created.
+“That’s why I appeal to those few Senate Republicans — the handful who really will decide what happens.
+Please follow your conscience.
+Don’t vote to confirm anyone nominated under the circumstances President Trump and Sen. McConnell have created.
 Don’t go there.
 Uphold your constitutional duty, your conscience.
 Let the people speak.
 Cool the flames that have been engulfing our country.”

 Biden and other Democrats sought to cast confirmation of a Trump nominee as a direct threat to the Affordable Care Act, which many Americans rely upon for health coverage during the pandemic.
 The Supreme Court is scheduled to hear arguments on the law known as Obamacare later this fall.